FriendsOfREDAXO/uppy/README.md

 # UPPY for REDAXO

 This AddOn is in development.
-It delivers an multiupload for REDAXO yform back- and frontend.
+It delivers a multiupload dialogue for REDAXO yform back- and frontend.

 The files can be uploaded to a pre-defined mediapool category.